Ruth Dyson (keyboardist): Career

-Dyson began playing the clavichord and harpiscord at the home of the musicologist Susi Jeans, and brought a Robert Goble-made harpsichord.
+Dyson began playing the clavichord and harpischord at the home of the musicologist Susi Jeans, and brought a Robert Goble-made harpsichord.
 Dyson was mainly drawn to the English Baroque, particularly John Blow and others such as Thomas Arne, Thomas Chilcot, and Henry Purcell.
 She made her debut on the piano at Wigmore Hall with the London Women's String Orchestra on 15 November 1941.
 During the Second World War, Dyson did auxiliary nursing at Dorking General Hospital for the Red Cross, taught music to evacuated children at Dorking's War Evacuation Day Nursery, and toured in factories, hospitals and military camps.

 She continued to play the harpsichord and piano in piano concertos in many primary British orchestras and frequently gave solo recitals on both instruments during the post-war era.
 Dyson undertook tours of Europe with sponsorship with the British Council and frequently broadcast on the BBC for more than three decades, several of which were the maiden performances of works by contemporary artists for early keyboard instruments.
 She additionally made several recordings for the BBC Archives on instruments from collections like the Colt Clavier Collection and the Victoria and Albert Museum.
 In the late 1940s Dyson worked with the Leith Hill Musical Festival and served as the festival's librarian, lasting in the role from 1948 to 1960.